skosch/YinYangFit/docs/source/index.markdown

 cortex therefore needs a mechanism to keep track of words across saccades, and our reading circuitry needs to be able to limit processing to individual words.

 This challenge, of course, is not particular to reading text.
-Our gaze moves around constantly, and yet we effortlessly keep track of objects in our vision without confusing them.
-This requires more than a trivial remapping, because our world is three-dimensional and how much an object is shifted depends on how far it is away.
-Depth perception therefore requires our visual system to intelligently group raw sensory signals into coherent objects.
+Our gaze and our head move around constantly, and yet we effortlessly lock onto a single tree in a forest of others.
+Evidently, our visual system automatically groups raw sensory signals into coherent objects according to certain rules,<label for="sn-grft" class="margin-toggle sidenote-number"></label><input type="checkbox" id="sn-grft" class="margin-toggle"><span class="sidenote">This ability is intricately linked with depth perception, which primarily relies on [binocular disparity](https://en.wikipedia.org/wiki/Stereopsis).
-Although reading requires no depth perception, our visual cortex automatically groups nearby letters into words.
+Without it, we would not be able to examine and learn about objects.</span> and the same mechanisms help us keep track of individual words.

-Just as we are able to consciously perceive a single tree even when looking into the forest, the letter detectors in our visual word form area are evidently able to limit themselves to single words at a time, even though many other letters are clearly being processed in the visual cortex at the same time.
+The letter detectors in our visual word form area are evidently able to limit themselves to single words at a time, even though many other letters are clearly being processed in the visual cortex at the same time.
 Although the timing of activating the